achyutvardhan/railway-management-system/README.md

 # railway-managment-system
-In this project this is simple  raillway managment system were are using CRUD rule .
+In this project this is simple  raillway managment system were we are using CRUD rule .